merlinmann/wisdom/quotes.md

 We are what we pretend to be, so we must be careful about what we pretend to be.

 ― Kurt Vonnegut (1962)

+I'm just as God made me, sir.

+— Desk Clerk (_This is Spinal Tap_, 1984)